zacwong2151/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 1. Shutdown

-   1. Launch the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Launch the jar file <br>
+   Expected: Shows the GUI with a set of sample volunteers and events.
 The window size may not be optimum.

    1. Open the help window using the `help` command and minimize it.